aboutcode-org/federatedcode/README.rst

 - FEDERATEDCODE_WORKSPACE_LOCATION: Directory location of the workspace where we store local Git repos and content.
 Default to var/ in current directory in development
-- These are generated id and secrets stored in a .env file when running `make envfile`
+- These are generated id and secrets stored in a .env file when running `make envfile`:

    - SECRET_KEY: Django's secret key
    - FEDERATEDCODE_CLIENT_ID: Client UUID
    - FEDERATEDCODE_CLIENT_SECRET: Own secret key

 Acknowledgements, Funding, Support and Sponsoring